-North up : If checked the radar screen is oriented North up, if not the orientation is Track up.
+- North up : If checked the radar screen is oriented North up, if not the orientation is Track up. - n : Automatic zoom scales the radar screen so that the targets are perfectly visible.
+If not checked, the screen must be zoomed manually.
+The Up-Down gesture activates the automatic zoom.

-Avg/Alt : The button toggles in-between average vario and altitude displayed next to the target.
+It : The button toggles in-between average vario and altitude displayed next to the target.

-Details : Through the button a separate dialogue with all details to the selected target is accessed.
+ils : Through the button a separate dialogue with all details to the selected target is accessed.

 - +/- : Manually change the zoom from 500 m to 10 km radar range.
-The zoom gestures also apply here. - $\triangleleft / \triangleright$: Select the previous or next target on the radar, gestures work in the same manner.
+The zoom gestures also apply here. - $\triangleleft/\triangleright$: Select the previous or next target on the radar, gestures work in the same manner.